Protocol and Practice of Persons Appearing in the Court of Judge Daniel Martin

 Be prompt.
 I will try very hard to start and end on time.

 When possible, the Court will issue detailed rulings on motions.
 My general philosophy is that all parties benefit when you know exactly what I am thinking.
-However, be aware that due to time constraints, rulings in the majority of cases will be of a more summary nature.
+However, be aware that due to time constraints, rulings in many cases will be of a more summary nature.

 Pre-Trial Practice and Management Issues